Healthy, strong family relationships are foundational to young people’s growth, learning, and well-being.

 Attend an event where you can observe experienced speakers.
-Then discuss what you like about the way they presented their speech, what you didn't like, what you learned.
-How did they handle interruptions or challenges?
-Did it inspire them to action?
+Then discuss what each member liked about the way the speech was presented, what they didn't like or would have liked to see done differently, what they learned.
+How did the speaker handle interruptions or challenges?
+Did it inspire you to action?

 Invite each family member to share a time when they were influenced by a speaker.
 Encourage them to include what it was about the speech that influenced them and how it has changed them.

 Take time to review ways to be a good audience when someone is speaking-- turn cellphones off, give the speaker your undivided attention, do not interrupt, etc.

 If family members need some preliminary practice you can start by working as a family to create an 'add-on' story.
 Sit in a circle.
 One family member starts telling a story, and then everyone in the circle speaks for one minute, in order, adding to the story.
 After the Adventure be sure to point out some of the creative things your family members came up with.
 Try it as often as the family would like-- it's great experience for everyone.

 Sweaty palms, increased heart rate and dry mouth.
 No, these aren’t side effects of a new prescription drug.
 What could cause such a dramatic reaction?
 Public speaking.
 Research from Chapman University found 26% of Americans have a fear of public speaking.
 In several research projects conducted over decades, the number one fear for most people is public speaking, but it’s an essential part of life and a successful business career.
 Presentation skills are the most overlooked and underdeveloped disciplines in corporate America.
 People get promoted and find themselves needing more training for storytelling and public speaking.

 Why is public speaking important?